alexjames/architecturediaries/security/core/authentication.md

 ### #2 API Key Auth

-Authorization is done using of a API Key known only to the client and server.
+Authorization is done using a unique key known only to the client and server.
 The client performs a one-time registration with the server and receives a unique API key.

 The key is attached to every request made to the server.
 The server will check its database to determine which client the key belongs to.